 Some dog owners prefer to add some wet food to their dog’s diet to aid with hydration.
 Cans like this are a great topper to add to the dry kibble, or simply as a change of pace.

-These “Kitchen Classics” tins are immediately appealing to dog owners tempted to create their own meals at home, but perhaps don’t have the time or opportunity.
+These “Premium LOAF” tins are immediately appealing to dog owners tempted to create their own meals at home, but perhaps don’t have the time or opportunity.
 This recipe uses real chicken, rice and vegetables for a balanced, nutritious meal.
 The majority of buyers, and their pets, seem to be pleased with the taste and results.

 This raw-based food combines dry kibble and freeze-dried raw elements.
 Raw diets can be a little controversial.
 There are many dog owners and vets that don’t agree with this approach, saying that normal dog food should be fine enough.
 However, raw diets are an interesting alternative when trying to provide the best food for such a primal dog as the husky.